How to Bid

 Engine Notes

-Q. How much are your fees, and why is there a charge on my credit card?
+Q. How much are your fees, and do you take payment?

 Engine Notes